pytorch/pytorch/README.md

 PyTorch has a 90-day release cycle (major releases).
 Please let us know if you encounter a bug by [filing an issue](https://github.com/pytorch/pytorch/issues).

 We appreciate all contributions.
-If you are planning to contribute back bug-fixes, please do so without any further discussion.
+If you plan contribute back bug fixes, please do so without further discussion.

 If you plan to contribute new features, utility functions, or extensions to the core, please first open an issue and discuss the feature with us.
-Sending a PR without discussion might end up resulting in a rejected PR because we might be taking the core in a different direction than you might be aware of.
+Sending a PR without discussion might result in a rejected PR because we might be taking the core in a different direction than you might be aware of.

-To learn more about making a contribution to Pytorch, please see our [Contribution page](CONTRIBUTING.md).
+To learn more about contributing to Pytorch, please see our [Contribution page](CONTRIBUTING.md).

 ## The Team